paolosalvatori/ServiceBusExplorer/README.md

 > **Note**
 >
-> The `File -> Connect using Entra (Event grid)` menu entry is for Event Grid, not Azure Service Bus.
+> The `File -> Connect to Event Grid` menu entry is for Event Grid, not Azure Service Bus.
 For Service Bus, use the normal connection dialog and switch the `Authentication` selector to `Entra`.
 >

 ### Cached credentials
 The logged-in user's credentials are cached.
 In some scenarios it may be necessary to log out from Entra to switch users.
 Use the menu item "Log out from Entra" for that.
+This clears the credentials cached by Service Bus Explorer only; it does not sign you out of Entra in your browser, so a new sign-in may still pick the same account automatically unless you also sign out there.

 ### Screenshots